 #hummusaddict?
 True, but harsh.
 I’m thinking this: #hummuslove.
 Yours and mine.

 The key to smooth, luscious hummus is to make every ingredient the best it can be.
-Peeled chickpeas are essential to the texture of your hummus, which you can get here..
+Peeled chickpeas are essential to the texture of your hummus, which you can get here.
+To skin your own canned or cooked chickpeas, saute the chickpeas over medium heat with a touch of baking soda, then put them in a bowl with lots of water.
+Agitate and rub the chickpeas with your fingers and pour off the water with skins; repeat several times.
 This recipe is adapted from my cookbook, Rose Water & Orange Blossoms: Fresh and Classic Recipes from My Lebanese Kitchen.

 - 2 cups cooked skinless chickpeas (they take about 2 hours to cook properly from dry)

-- 1 clove • garlic, green sprout removed then minced
+- 1 clove garlic, green sprout removed and minced

 - 1/2 cup tahini, well-stirred before measuring